ajfisher/plantuino/README.rst

 Usage
 .....

-- Plug the garduino circuit into the ethernet / arduino combination - ensure your ethernet shield has worked on your network first so as to reduce possible bugs.
+- Plug the plantuino circuit into the ethernet / arduino combination - ensure your ethernet shield has worked on your network first so as to reduce possible bugs.
-- Open up garduino_networked_simple.pde and set a MAC address that is unique on your network as well as setting the IP, subnet and gateway bytes as per your LAN
+- Open up plantuino_networked_simple.pde and set a MAC address that is unique on your network as well as setting the IP, subnet and gateway bytes as per your LAN
 - Save and upload the code to your arduino.
 - Open a web browser and go to the IP address that you specified in your code.
 You should get a page that displays the current state of your code.
 Note that there is a reference in there to a style sheet on my server so you don't need to serve it from your arduino...

-Thingspeak Garduino
+Thingspeak Plantuino
 --------------------

 An Arduino connected to the Internet that pushes data up to Thingpseak for display or other usage.